Dog Run Ideas: How To Build A Backyard Dog Run

 Building your dog run on existing dirt is the cheapest option; although, it does not offer much in the way of visual appeal.
 If graded properly, this is a viable option that will help you stay within budget, but you may have the added headache of cleaning up muddy or dirty paw prints when you let your dog back in the house.
 This option will also likely increase dust in your yard, which may mean more frequent cleaning for patios and patio furniture.

-- Take a look at Urea Z: The Pet Odor / Urine Smell Removal
+- Take a look at Urine Zero: The Pet Odor / Urine Smell Removal

 Fake grass can also limit digging and is a non-toxic, pet-friendly option that requires very little maintenance.